 One of the key steps of innovation by design is engagement with consumers.
 Prototypes are created, and then tested, and then refined.
 It is essential to do this because it minimizes the risk of product or service failure.
 Organizations learn what customers want, what they like, and what they will refuse to buy.
 These insights, which can not be effectively gained from methods such as market research or historical data, are essential for designers.

-But not only does innovation by design lower the risk of innovations, there are four other benefits that can be associated with it.
-The first is an improved ability of securing funding for development.
+But not only does innovation by design lower the risk of innovations, but there are also four other benefits that can be associated with it.
+The first is an improved ability to secure funding for development.
 Funding can be challenging to receive.
 Every organization has a budget, and much of that budget must go towards business as usual costs.

 Improved clarity, as previously mentioned, leads to better preparation.
 Another reason that innovation by design works so well is simply that an innovation’s introduction to the market goes more smoothly.
-When a plan is laid out and marketing, sales, and finance have been able to more adequately prepare, the innovation is shown to the public in the very best light.
+When a plan is laid out and marketing, sales, and finance have been prepared more adequately, the innovation is shown to the public in the best light.
 The best market entry strategy is used, the best fundraising pitch is developed, and the best sales tactic is implemented.
 The product or service just has a much better chance of taking off.

-Due to all of the previous reasons why innovation by design works, the fourth reason for success is created: organizations are able to better identify the commercial viability of new products and services.
+Because of all of the previous reasons why innovation & design work, the fourth reason for success is created: organizations are able to better identify the commercial viability of new products and services.
 The engagement with consumers allows companies to see whether they should even pursue a particular innovation.
 The increased funding for development allows businesses to fully develop prototypes to flesh out their ideas and see how tangibly possible they are.